-Commercial banking training is any type of course or formal upskilling that equips learners with essential skills for a career in commercial banking.
-The course is designed to prepare commercial bankers, credit analysts, and underwriters on how to handle banking products and services by identifying opportunities and managing risks involved in the process.
+Commercial banking training is any type of course or formal upskilling that equips learners with the essential skills for a career in commercial banking.
+These courses and programs are designed to prepare commercial bankers, credit analysts, and underwriters to handle banking products and services by identifying opportunities and managing risks involved in the process.

-Learners are equipped with important skills on how to build relationships with commercial clients and engage with them on high-value conversations that are beneficial to both the bank and the client.
-Commercial banking training may be offered as an online course or a self-paced learning course.
+Learners are equipped with important skills to build relationships with commercial clients and engage with them about high-value conversations that are beneficial to both the bank and the client.
+Commercial banking training may be offered as a more traditional classroom option or as a self-paced online e-learning program.

-- Some of the courses included in commercial banking training include loan structuring and documentation, evaluating financial statements, and credit risk rating.
+Some of the courses included in commercial banking training include loan structuring and documentation, financial analysis, and credit risk rating.

 Delivery Options for Commercial Banking Training

-An online course allows learners to enroll in commercial banking training, without actually going to traditional classrooms.
+An online course allows learners to enroll in commercial banking training without actually going to traditional classrooms.
 The course is facilitated by an instructor who is available to guide learners through each lesson.
-The instructor is available to respond to learner’s questions, as well as review assignments and case studies.
+The instructor is available to respond to learner’s questions and review assignments and case studies.

 Learners are provided with learning materials in Word, Excel, and PPT file formats, which can be downloaded onto the learner’s computer.
 Some online courses offer email and telephone support, where learners can ask questions and submit feedback to the instructor.

 The self-study option allows learners to take control of their schedules and study at their most preferred time.
-Once the learner’s enrolled in the training, the training provider will distribute supporting materials either by mail (including the course syllabus, textbook(s), and assignments) or electronically through a learning management system.
+Once the learner is enrolled in the training, the training provider will distribute supporting materials either by mail (including the course syllabus, textbook(s), and assignments) or electronically through a learning management system.

-The learner will obtain access to an instructor or course advisor, and they can ask questions through telephone or email.
+The learner may have access to a customer support advisor, and they can ask questions through telephone or email.
 However, there is usually no instructor to communicate with when participating in e-learning.
-Exams are generally administered online but may also be proctored at a physical location determined by the institution or course instructor.
-Students will receive a certificate of completion at the end of the course.
+Exams are generally administered online but may also be proctored at a physical location determined by the training provider.
+Students will receive a certificate of completion at the end of the training courses.